barulicm/gizmo-platform.github.io/src/code/circuit_python/motor.md

 or to loop through the elements in a list of items, for example.
 In Python, we can do this with a `for` loop and the `range` function.

-A `for` loop, in Python, runs the body of its loop once for each element a container.
-If you give it a list of numbers like `[1, 2, 3, 4]`, the loop will run four times.
+A `for` loop, in Python, runs the body of its loop once for each element in a container.
+If you give the list of numbers `[1, 2, 3, 4]`, the loop will run four times.

 ```Python